EnviroDIY/ModularSensors/README.md

 - There is one additional hardware serial port, Serial1, which can communicate with any serial device.
 - AltSoftSerial can be used on pins 5 (Tx) and 13 (Rx).
 - Only pins 8, 9, 10, 11, 14, 15, and 16 can be used with SoftwareSerial_ExtInts or SDI-12.
 (And pins 14, 15, and 16 will be eliminated if you are using any SPI devices (like an SD card).)
-- Because the USB controller is built into the processor, you may lose serial output views when the processor sleeps.
+- Because the USB controller is built into the processor, your USB serial connection will close as soon as the processor goes to sleep.
+If you need to debug, I recommend using a serial port monitor like Tera Term which will automatically renew its connection with the serial port when it connects and disconnects.
+Otherwise, you will have to rely on lights on your alert pin or your modem to verify the processor is waking/sleeping properly.
 ___

 #### Unsupported Processors:

-- **ESP8266/ESP32** - Supported only as a communications module (modem) with the default AT command firmware, not supported as an independent controller
+- **ESP8266/ESP32** - Supported _only_ as a communications module (modem) with the default AT command firmware, not supported as an independent controller
-- **AtSAM3X (Arduino Due)** - Unsupported at this time due to clock issues.
+- **AtSAM3X (Arduino Due)** - Unsupported at this time due to clock and sleep issues.
     - There is one SPI port on pins 74 (MISO), 76 (MOSI), and 75 (SCK).
 Pins 4, 10 and pin 52 can be used for CS/SS.
     - There are I2C (Wire) interfaces on pins 20 (SDA) and 21 (SCL) and 70 (SDA1) and 71 (SCL1).
     - This processor has one hardware serial port, USBSerial, which can _only_ be used for USB communication with a computer